GermanBrainRot/Project-Galileo/README.md

 Once we make this adjustment - which is *squarely justified* by our current secure knowledge of the universe (but needs to be handled with a little more care later) - a lot of things suddenly make sense.

-Let's take a walk through the freak show of Quantum Mechanics like Thanos would because ... we kinda can:
+Let us now take a walk through the freak show of Quantum Mechanics like Thanos would because ... we kinda can:

 ![](Snap.jpg)